 The town is also becoming better known for Astrotourism as a great place to see the Milky Way due to little light pollution.

 Carnamah locals have brought the townsite to life with the creation of three giant wall murals.
 'Drovers Rest' is on the local Hardware Store, 'Sale Oh' is found at the Landmark building and ' Macphersons View' is on the Council administration building.

 The Carnamah Historical Museum is located in one of a number of historic stone buildings in Carnamah.
 It is open Fridays between 1.30pm and 5pm.

 Other historic buildings include: the post office, St Andrews Church, designed by Monsignor John Hawes, and the Uniting Church.
 Macpherson Homestead was built in 1869 and once served as a post office and wayfarers' rest home.
 Today it makes a great picnic spot with views over Carnamah.
 The homestead is accessed from Bunjil Road.

-Watch the Yarra Yarra salt lake as it transforms from salty pink in the summer to deep blue in the winter.
+Watch the Yarra Yarra Lake Reserve as it transforms from salty pink in Spring and Summer to deep blue in the Winter.
 Best views are from the Lakes Lookout are off the Carnamah/Eneabba Road.